 Soooo I forgot to mention what I read over the last few months so I thought I would compile them into one blog.
 Enjoy!Continue reading “My April, May and June in books”

 Anyone who knows me knows that Giovanna Fletcher is my favourite author.
 I really loved the first instalment of this series and this second one really didn’t let me down.

-    Continue reading “The Eve Illusion by Tom and Giovanna Fletcher – Review”
+*MAY CONTAIN SPOILERS*Continue reading “The Eve Illusion by Tom and Giovanna Fletcher – Review”

 The night Cameron Post’s parents died, her first emotion was relief.
 Relief they would never know that hours earlier, she’d been kissing a girl.